kasimeka/balatro-mobile-essentials-mod/README.md

 - disable achievements and crash reports
 - enable the mobile UI and hide the quit button
 - disable window and resolution settings (they're unusable on mobile)

+### fix-flame-shader-precision

+fixes the score flame effect breaking on relatively low scores when rendered with "OpenGL ES"

 ## extra recommendations